GeodetischeInfrastructuur/crs-transformation-examples/README.md

 1. [Release download](https://github.com/GeodetischeInfrastructuur/transformations/releases)

 ### :mag: Geodense

+A straight line in reality is usually not a straight line in a CRSs, the deflection in the CRS dependents on the location, orientation, lenght of line segments and the projection used for visualisations or computations.
+The deflection can cause incosistency between the same data in different CRSs or compared to reality.
+To avoid topology issues line segments can be densified.

 Geodense is used to check density and densify `LINESTRING` and `POLYGON` GeoJSON geometries.
 In other words, this tool can be used to check 'straightness' of a line and introduce new points to compensated for possible deviations that might occur when such a geometry is transformed from a cartographic to a geographic projection (and vice versa).
 It pre-processes certain geometry types so they are better suited for transformation.